Declutter Your Home and Mind: A Minimalist Approach to a Calm Life

 Before you know it, you’ve not only decluttered spaces in your home, you’ve also decluttered spaces in your mind…replacing anxiety and disappointment with joy and peace, the minimalist way!

 We hope these ideas and steps were helpful for you and now you are ready to take on the spaces in your home that are stressing you out.
 A sense of happiness and calm is literally a few boxes and bags away.
-Minimalism can help you declutter your home and make you feel great about yourself – especially if you incorporate donating your unwanted clothes, jewelry, toys and other unwanted household items to a worthy cause like the Vietnam Veterans of America.
+Minimalism can help you declutter your home and make you feel great about yourself – especially if you incorporate donating your unwanted clothes, jewelry, toys and other unwanted household items using Pickup Please to help support a worthy cause like the Vietnam Veterans of America.